Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rATcozDE25c,839.8723666666667,848.1473.md

 ### Transcript

-> hallucinogenic i'm not sure if you're talking about
+> hallucinogenic i'm not sure if you're talking about in-game or in real life but uh